CFJ-EN ANNUAL SEMINAR 2025

 Format

 This edition of the CFJ-EN Annual Seminar will be highly interactive.
-To guarantee this, we invite participants to propose different formats of interactive sessions, including:
+To ensure this, we welcome proposals for different session formats, including:

 -